Empyrean1078/empyrotech-iot-experiments/IOT-EXP2/README.md

 Disconnecting...

 ```
-5. This indicates that ESP32 was successfully able to communicate with the echo server over TCP connection.
+5. This indicates that ESP32 was able to communicate with the echo server over TCP connection.

 ### Caution :